Market Cap: $285.2M TTM revenue: $10.1M YOY return: +94.81% |

 2 Minute Version

-- Satellogic, registered in the British Virgin Islands and headquartered in Montevideo, Uruguay, is led by CEO and co-founder Emiliano Kargieman.
+- Satellogic, previously registered in the British Virgin Islands and headquartered in Montevideo, Uruguay, is led by CEO and co-founder Emiliano Kargieman.
 His resume lists 5 years at the University of Buenos Aires, but no degree (“-“).

 - Former Treasury Secretary Steven Mnuchin notably invested $150 million in Satellogic in January 2022, through his private equity firm Liberty Strategic Capital.
-Most of this money is now lost.
+Most of this money is lost.

 - Satellogic failed to convert low manufacturing costs into profits.
 With double the number of 1-meter resolution satellites in orbit as Blacksky, Satellogic generated 1/10th the revenue.
-Now Satellogic’s satellites are falling faster than they can afford to replenish them.
+Now Satellogic’s satellites are falling faster than Satellogic can afford to replenish them.

 - Satellogic’s pre-IPO business model called for 2023 revenue of $132 million.
 Actual achieved revenue: $10.1 million.
 (Still, other space SPACs missed their 2023 projections by even worse.)
+2024 revenue grew to $12.9 million, missing revised-planned revenue of $70 to $110 million.

 - Having already executed multiple layoff rounds, there seems little room for more cost cutting.
 Satellogic simply needs revenue.